Ecoease secondary glazing technical information

 Why do we use PET glazing panels for Ecoease?

-- Excellent fire-resistance – Class 1 according to BS476 Part 6 (basically wont burn)– Acrylic sheet is only Class 3( makes great fire lighters)
+- Excellent fire resistance.
+Class 1 according to BS476 Part 6 (basically won’t burn.)
+Acrylic sheet is only Class 3

-- Light-weight – about half the weight of glass of the same thickness.
+- Light-weight.
+About half the weight of glass of the same thickness.

-- Excellent thermal and acoustic insulation performance – more than 10% better than glass.
+- Excellent thermal and acoustic insulation performance.
+More than 10% better than glass.

-- Safe for the environment – PET contains only carbon, hydrogen and oxygen molecules – no Bisphenol A, no ozone-depleting materials, no acid-rain causing ingredients.
+- Safe for the environment.
+PET contains only carbon, hydrogen and oxygen molecules.
+No Bisphenol A, no ozone depleting materials, no acid-rain causing ingredients.
 PET is classified worldwide as a food-contact safe material.
 It is also the most recycled plastic material in the world today!